swissmanu/mse-thesis/content/content.md

 The case of imperative debuggers interpreting RP source code using the wrong model was subject to various research before.
 Salvaneschi et al. [@Salvaneschi_Mezini_2016, @Salvaneschi_Proksch_Amann_Nadi_Mezini_2017] coined the term *Reactive Debugging* and described a debugging utility specifically tailored to work with RP programs for the first time in their work.
 They provided the first implementation of such a debugger named *Reactive Inspector* for REScala.

 Banken et al. [@Banken_Meijer_Gousios_2018] transferred former findings to RxJS. *RxFiddle* is a browser-based visualizer that takes a piece of isolated RxJS source code and displays its runtime behavior in two dimensions: A flow-graph shows all observables that get created and how they depend on each other.
-Additionally, the utility  uses a marble diagrams to show what events get emitted by an observable over time. [@fig:marble-diagram] shows an example of such a diagram.
+Additionally, the utility uses marble diagrams to show what events get emitted by an observable over time. [@fig:marble-diagram] shows an example of such a diagram.

 ```{.include}
 content/figures/marble-diagram.tex